 The most important thing isn't what time you wake up - it's getting in tune with your body's clock.
 According to Sleep.org, your body actually knows what it should be doing and when.
 Don't force yourself to be part of the 5 am club if you can't fall asleep before midnight.

-If you’re trying to figure out your optimal time of day, check out this useful framework for finding your most productive hours.
+If you’re trying to figure out your optimal time of day in life, check out this useful guide for finding your most productive hours.

 2. Eliminate decision-making tasks in the morning.

 Sometimes the best way to have a productive morning is to get a head start on it the night before.
-Many productivity experts and successful people spend their evenings preparing for the next day because it makes their mornings that much easier.
+Many productivity experts and successful people spend their evenings preparing for the next day because it makes their mornings free to get an early start on important work.

 American Express CEO Kenneth Chenault ends his evenings by writing down three things he wants to accomplish the next day.

 So write out your daily to-do list the night before like Kenneth Chenault.
-Pick out your outfit.
+Subscribe to the concept that an AM routine can start in the PM: Pick out your outfit.
 Pack your lunch and your backpack for work.
 Want to read a book in the morning?
 Pick it out the night before and put it out somewhere obvious so you see it first thing.
 If you want to work out in the morning, sleep in your gym clothes.

 3. Create a morning routine to focus your mind.